ItsJonQ/cyan/docs/api/actions.md

 # Actions

-Actions are methods that interact with the DOM Elements rendered by your React components..
+Actions are methods that interact with the DOM Elements rendered by your React components.
 These are typically used with form based elements, like `input`, `button`, or `textarea`.

 ## check